 He had a hard time finding a publisher because the book was loaded with sex and drugs and written in a very unconventional style.

 Even the way he wrote the book was unconventional.
 He cut sheets of wrapping paper into narrow strips that would fit into his typewriter.
 He then taped them together and ended up with a roll of paper 120 feet long.
 The book was written on one long sheet of paper and he never had to reload sheets into the typewriter.
 His original manuscript had no chapter or paragraph breaks.

 Jack struggled with alcohol and drug problems his entire adult life.
 He was a complicated man who was interested in many subjects.
 His celebrity caused him to be uncomfortable in public.

 He had bar fights and was known in some neighborhoods, especially later in life, as a brawler.
 Shortly before his death, he developed a hernia after being in a bar fight.

 The cause of his death was internal bleeding caused by cirrhosis.

 At the time of his death he was living with his mother at 5169 Tenth Avenue North in St. Petersburg, Florida.

 Jack lived in 1957 and 1958 in a house in College Park, a neighborhood in Orlando, Florida.
-He wrote "The Dharma Bums" while living here.
+He wrote "The Dharma Bums" while living there.

 The address of the house is 1418 Clouser Avenue.
 It is a national historic site, and is owned and operated by the Kerouac Project as a home for writers in residence.

-Writers who have been accepted by the project spend three month residencies in the house and receive free lodging and a food allowance so they can concentrate on their writing.
+Writers who are accepted by the project spend three-month residencies in the house and receive free lodging and a food allowance so they can concentrate on their writing.